 The Merryll Manning and Michaela Morris Page

 The fourth MERRYLL MANNING book is now available at Amazon Kindle!
 The Kindle price of "Merryll Manning On the Rim of Heaven" is only $2.99.
-Better still, there are FREE days when you can obtain this book at Amazon Kindle entirely free of any charge!
-Upcoming FREE DAYS are May 11, 12, 18 and 25, and June 1.
-When available, the paperback edition will sell for around $10.
-At present the traditional printed book is only available (but at a discount price) at http://www.lulu.com
+Better still, there are Cut-Price Promotion days when you can obtain this book at Amazon Kindle for only 0.99 U.S. dollars or 0.99 U.K. pounds (including VAT).
+Upcoming discount days are December 13, 14, 15, 16, 17, 18!
+The promotion ends at 8 a.m.
+Pacific Time (or GMT), on December 19, 2013!
+At present the traditional printed book is only available (but at a discount price) at Amazon stores.
+Use the Kindle link above.
+This will give you a choice of either Kindle or paperback editions.
+You can also try the publisher at http://www.lulu.com

-Someone didn't like the new MICHAELA MORRIS e-book, but admits he/she didn't read the best chapter, "Murder at the River House".
+John Howard Reid is a direct descendant of Robert Stevenson (1772-1850), the grandfather of Robert Louis Stevenson (1850-1894).
+Like RLS, JHR has a great affection for the detective story.
+RLS had his "Kidnapped" and "Dr Jekyll and Mr Hyde".
+JHR has his Merryll Manning and Michaela Morris series of thrillers.
+Of course, not everyone likes Dr Jekyll, just as a few critics didn't like my new MICHAELA MORRIS e-book, "Murder at the River House".
 Instead he/she got stuck on the early episodes which introduce Michaela in her Country Club role.
-MURDER AT THE RIVER HOUSE will be available at Amazon Kindle FREE OF CHARGE on the same 2013 dates as MERRYLL MANNING ON THE RIM OF HEAVEN, namely May 11, 12, 18 and 25, plus June 1!
+Fortunately, you can judge for yourself: MURDER AT THE RIVER HOUSE will be available at Amazon Kindle COMPLETELY FREE OF CHARGE on Saturdays in late November and all of December, namely November 30, December 7, December 14, December 21 and December 28, 2013.
 If you can't wait, it will cost you $2.99.
 These books are available in multiple formats.
 You don't need to own a Kindle to download from Amazon's Kindle store!
-I'm happy to say my books are also available from Amazon Kindle in England, Canada, Germany, France, Italy, Brazil, Japan and Spain, but you will need to do a title search.
-Free days will correspond to USA Pacific time.
+I'm happy to say my books are also available from Amazon Kindle in England, Canada, Germany, France, Italy, Brazil, Mexico, Japan, India and Spain, but you will need to do a title search.
+Free days as noted above will correspond to USA Pacific time.

 Use the Amazon links above to read the latest reviews!